The Biggest Box Office Bombs Of 2026 (So Far)

 28 Years Later: The Bone Temple

 Perhaps it was released too close to "28 Years Later," which came out in the summer of 2025.
 Perhaps it was because the "28 Days Later" series has always been more of a cult property than a key-turning franchise player.
-In any event "28 Years Later: The Bone Temple" undeniably bombed at the box office, making just over $35 million worldwide (as of this writing) on a $63 million budget.
+In any event "28 Years Later: The Bone Temple" undeniably bombed at the box office, making just over $58 million worldwide on a $63 million budget, far short of the twice-its-budget number needed to break even.
 During the week of February 1, Sony Pictures began pulling the film from theaters, signaling that it has decided to close up shop on the movie's big screen run.

 "Bone Temple" did well critically and has audience support, standing at an 88% viewer approval score on Rotten Tomatoes.
 But director Nia DaCosta hasn't had a big hit since 2021's "Candyman," and the film's largest stars are Ralph Fiennes and an uncredited Cillian Murphy, finally reprising his role as Jim from "28 Days Later."